eli-lim/walletconnect-docs/docs/javascript/web3wallet/wallet-usage.md

 The `session_proposal` event is emitted when a dapp initiates a new session with a user's wallet.
 The event will include a `proposal` object with information about the dapp and requested permissions.
 The wallet should display a prompt for the user to approve or reject the session.
 If approved, call `approveSession` and pass in the `proposal.id` and requested `namespaces`.

 The `pair` method initiates a WalletConnect pairing process with a dapp using the given `uri` (QR code from the dapps).
-To learn more about pairing, checkout out the [docs](../core/pairing-api.md).
+To learn more about pairing, check out the [docs](../core/pairing-api.md).

 ```javascript
 web3wallet.on("session_proposal", async (proposal) => {